 Bees will not be hurried and nor will they do what you want when you want.
 Not only that but sometimes they seem to know exactly what you do not wish them to do – and still they do it.
 There are the days in the summer when you need to do a full hive inspection.
 It is hot and you would like to be sitting in shorts and a tee shirt in the garden.
 Instead you have to put on long trousers, a long sleeved shirt and on top of that bee suit including a hat and a veil.
 If that were not hot enough you now have to light the smoker.

 You need somewhere to keep your bee hives – the apiary.
 This may be in the garden and it may be somewhere else – but you need somewhere.
-This is a topic I will be covering in my next article.
+There is a fuller discussion on selecting an apiary site here.
 In addition you need space to keep the equipment.
 This may be a dedicated garden shed or it may be a corner of the garage but you do need somewhere to keep spare empty supers, the made up frames, the smoker, the spare queen excluder…..

 So you have got this far through the article and therefore still interested.
 What do you do next?